0xilis/TweakDevGuide/guide.md

 //maybe split into multiple parts
 //What's happening in our iPhone's terminal? - roughly touch the surface of binaries being in /usr/bin and /usr/local/bin and touch a little on sh

-# Part 12: ObjC-API
+# Part 13: Substrate APIs and ObjC-API

 Ever wondered how Objective-C works behind the scenes?

 //finish latr

-# Part 13: Who needs Logos anyways?
+# Part 14: Who needs Logos anyways?

 //explain TweakWithoutLogos and TweakWithoutTheos

-# Part 14: Finding Headers / Basic Reverse Engineering
+# Part 15: Finding Headers / Basic Reverse Engineering

-# Part 15: What's a bootstrap?
+# Part 16: What's a bootstrap?

 //I'm prob never going to finish this lol